-News Center > Entergy Louisiana Renames Plant in Honor of J. Wayne Leonard
+News Release > Entergy Louisiana Renames Plant in Honor of J. Wayne Leonard

 Entergy Louisiana Renames Plant in Honor of J. Wayne Leonard